IftachSadeh/ANNZ/README.md

   python scripts/annz_rndReg_quick.py --randomRegression --optimize
   ```

-  4. **evaluate**: Evaluate an input dataset using the derived estimators: the *best* MLM, the PDF(s) and the average of the weighted and the un-weighted PDF solutions.
+  4. **evaluate**: Evaluate an input dataset using the derived estimators: the *best* MLM, the PDF(s) and the average of the weighted PDF solutions.
+If the regression target is detected as part of the evaluated dataset, performance plots are created as well.
   ```bash
   python scripts/annz_rndReg_quick.py --randomRegression --evaluate
   ```